slowkow/snpsea/README.md

 Overview
 --------

-SNPsea is a general algorithm that may be used to identify cell types, tissues, and pathways likely to be affected by risk loci.
+SNPsea is a general algorithm to identify cell types, tissues, and pathways likely to be affected by risk loci.
+The required input is a list of SNP identifiers and a matrix of genes and conditions.

+Suppose we have a gene expression matrix with expression profiles for multiple cell types.
+Our goal may be to determine if some alleles associated to a trait contain genes that are important for the function of a particular cell type.

-For example, with a gene expression matrix containing expression profiles for multiple cell types, we identify genes in linkage disequilibrium with trait-associated SNPs and score them for specificity to each cell type.
+First, we identify the genes in linkage disequilibrium with the given trait-associated SNPs and score them for specificity to each cell type.
+To evaluate significance of the specificity, we calculate an exact permutation p-value as follows.
+We take the sum of the specificity scores and compare it to a null distribution that is defined by sampling random matched SNP sets.
-We compare the score to a null distribution by sampling random SNP sets matched on the number of linked genes.
-To evaluate significance, we calculate an exact permutation p-value.
+They are matched to the original trait-associated SNPs on the number of linked genes.

-This implementation is generalized, so you may provide:

--   a continuous gene matrix with gene expression (or any other values)
--   a binary gene matrix with presence absence (1, 0) values.
+This implementation is generalized, so you may provide (1) a continuous gene matrix with gene expression (or any other values) or (2) a binary gene matrix with presence/absence 1/0 values.
+We provide two continuous matrices and one binary matrix for you.

 The columns of the matrix could be tissues, cell types, GO annotation codes, or any other types of *conditions*.
 Continuous matrices *must* be normalized before running SNPsea so that columns are directly comparable to each other.

-In general, this analysis is appropriate when you are interested in testing for enrichment of condition-specificity of genes linked to a set of trait-associated SNPs.
+This analysis is able to detect if there is an enrichment of condition-specificity of the genes linked with trait-associated SNPs.

-If trait-associated alleles impact a small number of pathogenic tissues or cell types, we hypothesize that the subset of genes with critical functions in those pathogenic cell types are likely to be within trait-associated loci.
+If trait-associated alleles influence a small number of pathogenic tissues or cell types, we hypothesize that the subset of genes with critical functions in those pathogenic cell types are likely to be within trait-associated loci.